pythonindia/inpycon-blog/CONTRIBUTING.md

 ## Creating Pull Requests

 After you've created a patch that fixes an issue, please submit a pull request for it.
-Mention **@pythonindia/pycon-2018-team** to get the Pull Request reviewed.
 If you're not sure how to create a pull request, please follow [these instructions](https://help.github.com/articles/creating-a-pull-request/).
 In general we'd like to ask you to please target the master branch with your pull requests.

 We recommend creating a new branch for each feature task/bug since it makes easier to edit commits in future if needed.